So what are these books about?Find out below!

 My lifelong love of aeroplanes, a general interest in history and a fascination in time-travel – born by the book by H. G. Wells, The Time Machine, which I read as a teenager – triggered something when I first thought about writing a novel.
 Another attribute of mine is single minded stubbornness.
 Not awkward or selfish, but if I say I will do something then I generally will do whatever is needed to achieve it.
 It’s like fixing something of which you have little or no knowledge; if you can work out how something is supposed to work then it is just a matter repairing the thing that is not working how it should – logic.
 I’ve done it many times, washing machines, cars, microwave, dishwasher, and much simpler mechanisms – just using logic.

 I have tried to introduce some humour and particularly in the second novel there are subtle references to modern day people hidden in the story – like musicians, their bands or music!
 Only, shall I say, the older adults reading the stories are likely to recognise the references – but it might make you smile if you are reading it with your child.
 It’s just me playing with words.
 I’m allowed to, after all, I am the author!
-Music played a big part in my youth, as it does for many, and the references are woven into the story in a very natural way so that you could easily miss them.
+Music played a big part in my youth, as it does for many and still does today, and the references are woven into the story in a very natural way so that you could easily miss them.

 One night I said to them; “you are the sunshine of my life, that’s why I’ll always be around, you are the apple of my eye, and forever you’ll stay in my heart”.
 Oh no I didn’t, a well-known American singer did!
 There I go again – joining my daughter – away with the fairies.
 Who was it that sang those words in a song?